Toastmasters is a learn-by-doing program

 The environment in a Toastmasters club is friendly and supportive.
 Everyone at a Toastmasters meeting feels welcome and valued – from complete beginners to advanced speakers.

 In a club meeting, you practice giving prepared speeches as well as brief impromptu presentations, known as Table Topics.
 There is no rush and no pressure: The Toastmasters program allows you to progress at your own pace.

 Constructive evaluation is central to the Toastmasters philosophy.
 Each time you give a prepared speech, an evaluator will point out strengths as well as suggest improvements.
 Receiving – and giving – such feedback is a great learning experience.
 In Toastmasters, encouragement and improvement go hand-in-hand.

 - A Toastmasters meeting is a learn-by-doing workshop in which participants hone their speaking and leadership skills in a no-pressure atmosphere.
 A typical group has 20 to 40 members who meet weekly, biweekly or monthly.
 A typical meeting lasts 60–120 minutes.

 - There is no instructor in a Toastmasters meeting.
 Instead, members evaluate one another’s presentations.
 This feedback process is a key part of the program’s success.
 Meeting participants also give impromptu talks on assigned topics, conduct meetings and develop skills related to timekeeping, grammar and parliamentary procedure.

-- Members learn communication skills by working in the Competent Communication manual, a series of 10 self-paced speaking assignments designed to instill a basic foundation in public speaking.
+- Members learn communication skills by working with our online programme Pathways, designed to instill a basic foundation in public speaking.

 - Members also learn leadership skills by taking on various meeting roles and working in the Competent Leadership manual.
 In our learn-by-doing approach, we don’t lecture members about leadership skills; we give them responsibilities and mentoring to help.
 Then we ask them to lead.